 Also of interest is that Los Alamos has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Los Alamos is a great place for families with children to consider.
-First of all, many other families with children live here, making Los Alamos a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Los Alamos has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Los Alamos’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Los Alamos is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Los Alamos’s overall crime rate is lower than average for the country.

 The per capita income in Los Alamos in 2010 was $52,067, which is wealthy relative to New Mexico and the nation.
 This equates to an annual income of $208,268 for a family of four.